Female External Genital Anatomy

 In women in menopause, the labia majora becomes thinner with less fat and considerable hair loss.

 The labia minora, also known as the inner labia, inner lips, or nymphae, are delicate flaps of soft skin which lie within the labia majora.
 They fold and protect the opening of the vagina, the urethra, and the clitoris.
-They may be of different sizes in different women and if large enough, may protrude from between the labia majora.
+They may be of different sizes in different women and the two labia may be of different sizes even in the same woman.
+If large enough, one or both labia may protrude from between the labia majora.
 Their inner surfaces remain in contact with each other.
 Anteriorly, they unite to enclose the clitoris between them, forming the prepuce and frenulum from before backwards.
 The labia minora contains no fat but are so vascular that they become turgid during sexual stimulation.
 They are very sensitive to touch and pressure.

 Since the labia are very thin and delicate, they can get torn during labor and childbirth causing heavy bleeding.
 Bleeding can continue even in the postpartum period and postpartum infections are a common occurance.